skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 ## GenStudio

+### Improvements

+- **Synchronized Authentication Methods**: GenStudio now reflects the authentication options configured in Control Center, providing a consistent login experience.
+- **Prioritized Google Login**: Placed the Google login option at the top of the login page for easier access.
+- **Updated Translations**: Refreshed internationalization settings for better multilingual support.

+## Control Center

 ### New Features

 - **Multiple Authentication Methods**: Introduced new sign-in options to provide flexibility in accessing your account.